Website Search

 cd wos-explorer python setup.py sdist

-A compressed tar file will appear in the dist directory in the new location and you can move it to the wos-findbyexport directory inside the chtc-recipes project:
+A compressed tar file will appear in the dist directory that can be installed using the Python pip

 To get started, log into the Web of Science database on the UW–Madison Library page.